-Raise your hand if you’ve ever been personally victimized by your friends, family or even acquaintances for being a cat lady?
+Raise your hand if you’ve ever been personally victimised by your friends, family or even acquaintances for being a cat lady?

 We’re pretty certain you’re not alone, in fact there’s such an odd stigma around cat ownership that we decided to write a whole blog post on it and bust this ancient mythology.